abinit/abinit/doc/tutorial/eph4zpr.md

     For mobility calculations, it is possible to reduce significantly the cost of the WFK computation by restricting the NSCF calculation to the $\kk$-points inside the electron (hole) pockets.
-    Unfortunately, this optimization is not possible when computing the real part of the self-energy.
+    Unfortunately, this optimization is not possible when computing the real part of the self-energy that requires an integration in the full $IBZ_\kk$.
-    On the other hand, ZPR calculations can take advange of the Sternheimer method to reduce the number of bands required to converge.
+    On the other hand, ZPR calculations can take advange of the Sternheimer method to reduce the number of empty bands required to converge.

 ## Our first ZPR calculation